Science • Technology • Humanitarianism • Scholarship

 Community Service learning example: a sixth grade class may plant seeds in a community garden while learning about weather.
 A group of seventh graders may clean up a park or collect recyclables while learning about the environment.

-All adults maintain high expectations for Nexus STEM Academy scholars; years of research prove a direct link between expectations and academic achievement.
+All adults maintain high expectations for Power Center Academy Elementary School scholars; years of research prove a direct link between expectations and academic achievement.

 Students have an increased reading, dedicated daily writing, and extended mathematics program.
 The root of the academic design is to utilize the full day to present challenging content in core subjects, while providing enrichment such as fine art, physical education, and business.

-Nexus Academy focuses on the basics of reading and math, but not to the detriment of other key real-life learning such as financial literacy, persuasive reasoning, or scientific exploration.
+Power Center Academy Elementary School focuses on the basics of reading and math, but not to the detriment of other key real-life learning such as financial literacy, persuasive reasoning, or scientific exploration.
 Students drill, but also think critically and express themselves through such methods as project-based learning assignments and individual student presentations.